ml-opensource/Rye/README.md

 ### Display a Default Rye

-Following these principles we are now ready to show our first Rye alert.
+Following these principles, we are now ready to show our first Rye alert.

 ```swift
 import Rye